david-a-parry/vcfhacks/readme.md

     Excel::Writer::XLSX (annovcfToSimple.pl only)
     Bio::DB::Sam (hgmdMartToVcf.pl only)

+An experimental script is also provided to attempt to automate the installation of the required modules.
+This requires developer tools to be installed (e.g. xcode on Mac OS X or base-devel on debian/ubuntu systems) and for your CPAN installation to be functioning.
+To try automated install of these modules try the following (prefix with sudo if you have sudo priveleges and require system-wide installation):

+    perl install_modules/installModules.pl

-#### Testing scripts
+#### Testing

-If you are using the scripts (v0.2.1 or later) rather than the binaries, you can test your installation by simply running the following command from within the vcfhacks directory:
+You can test your installation by (scripts or binaries) simply running the following command from within the vcfhacks directory:

     prove